anonymous-717/Multi-Sum/seq2seq/README.md

-We use a modified fork of [huggingface transformers](https://github.com/huggingface/transformers) for our experiments.
+We use a modified fork of [xl-sum](https://github.com/csebuetnlp/xl-sum#license) for our experiments.

 ## Setup